 - Determine costs/pricing/financial plan

-- Develop promotion plan
+- Develop a promotion plan

-- Establish production plan and schedule
+- Establish a production plan and schedule

 Product Test Market: